 Abiqua Falls Trail is a 5.3 mile heavily trafficked out and back trail located near Scotts Mills, Oregon that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 off road driving

 Abiqua Falls is one of the most beautiful waterfalls in Oregon.
 While located on private land the falls are currently accessible to visitors but getting to the trailhead does require some off-roading.
 Finding the turn off is tricky so it's not wise to simply rely on your phone's GPS for directions.

 Trailhead: unless you have a Jeep, I recommend parking at the top and not attempting to drive down.
 The rain over the winter made the roads really rough.